 To provide further support to First Nations and school districts in the process of developing their Joint Transportation Plans, the Parties have compiled and answered the questions raised in the following document: BCTEA Joint First Nations Student Transportation Plans Q&A.

-Signed Joint Transportation Plans are due by April 5, 2019 (new date) to email@example.com.
+Signed Joint Transportation Plans were due by April 5, 2019 to email@example.com.

 First Nation Student Transportation Fund

 Beginning in the 2019/20 school year, a First Nation Student Transportation Fund will support the transportation of First Nations students to public schools.
 This funding will flow from Canada to BC, and BC will then allocate the fund to school districts by way of a special purpose grant.